How the UK was kept fed in World War Two

-Why drastic action was necessary
+Why drastic actions were necessary

 It was quite obvious to the Government that Britain would not be able to feed itself in World War Two without drastic action.
 The two main reasons were as follows.